Oppenheimer & Co. Inc. Sells 632 Shares of Vanguard Total Bond Market Index Fund ETF Shares (NASDAQ:BND)

 Oppenheimer & Co.
-Inc. cut its position in shares of Vanguard Total Bond Market Index Fund ETF Shares (NASDAQ:BND – Get Rating) by 4.8% during the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 12,574 shares of the company’s stock after selling 632 shares during the quarter.
+Inc. decreased its holdings in Vanguard Total Bond Market Index Fund ETF Shares (NASDAQ:BND – Get Rating) by 4.8% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 12,574 shares of the company’s stock after selling 632 shares during the period.
 Oppenheimer & Co.
 Inc.’s holdings in Vanguard Total Bond Market Index Fund ETF Shares were worth $1,066,000 as of its most recent SEC filing.

-Other institutional investors have also recently made changes to their positions in the company.
-Morgan Stanley boosted its holdings in Vanguard Total Bond Market Index Fund ETF Shares by 5.4% during the 3rd quarter.
-Morgan Stanley now owns 44,823,433 shares of the company’s stock valued at $3,830,163,000 after acquiring an additional 2,302,942 shares during the period.
-Jones Financial Companies Lllp boosted its holdings in Vanguard Total Bond Market Index Fund ETF Shares by 2.6% during the 3rd quarter.
-Jones Financial Companies Lllp now owns 41,422,910 shares of the company’s stock valued at $3,559,383,000 after acquiring an additional 1,069,148 shares during the period.
-Creative Planning boosted its holdings in Vanguard Total Bond Market Index Fund ETF Shares by 10.6% during the 3rd quarter.
-Creative Planning now owns 38,224,122 shares of the company’s stock valued at $3,266,251,000 after acquiring an additional 3,648,866 shares during the period.
-LPL Financial LLC boosted its holdings in Vanguard Total Bond Market Index Fund ETF Shares by 5.4% during the 3rd quarter.
-LPL Financial LLC now owns 30,767,955 shares of the company’s stock valued at $2,629,122,000 after acquiring an additional 1,577,709 shares during the period.
-Finally, Franklin Resources Inc. boosted its holdings in Vanguard Total Bond Market Index Fund ETF Shares by 61,904.1% during the 3rd quarter.
-Franklin Resources Inc. now owns 10,836,457 shares of the company’s stock valued at $925,975,000 after acquiring an additional 10,818,980 shares during the period.
+Other institutional investors have also bought and sold shares of the company.
+Fieldpoint Private Securities LLC bought a new stake in shares of Vanguard Total Bond Market Index Fund ETF Shares in the 3rd quarter worth $28,000.
+Ibex Wealth Advisors purchased a new position in shares of Vanguard Total Bond Market Index Fund ETF Shares in the 3rd quarter worth $30,000.
+Atwood & Palmer Inc. purchased a new position in shares of Vanguard Total Bond Market Index Fund ETF Shares in the 3rd quarter worth $32,000.
+Ten Capital Wealth Advisors LLC purchased a new position in shares of Vanguard Total Bond Market Index Fund ETF Shares in the 3rd quarter worth $34,000.
+Finally, Destiny Wealth Partners LLC purchased a new position in shares of Vanguard Total Bond Market Index Fund ETF Shares in the 3rd quarter worth $51,000.

 Read More